 It’s always wise to have emergency cash available in a bank account.
 If you want to reduce your debts, that’s a great idea.
 Just decide how much (if any) to keep in savings for any surprises.
 An emergency fund can potentially help you avoid taking on debt when something happens.

 If you have plenty of cash available and no debt, you may want to consider different types of investments for longer-term goals (like retirement).
 CDs are safe, and that may be exactly what you need.
-But if you have a long time horizon and the ability to take more risk, a diversified portfolio could be appropriate.
-Ask a financial planner for advice on how to save for your goals.
+However, if you have a long time horizon and the ability to take more risk, a diversified portfolio with a mix of stocks and bonds could be more appropriate than a CD investment.